signal86/asm-calc/README.md

-# calc is short for calculator btw
+# calc is short for calculator btw im just using slang
 x86-64/elf64 linux